 Scientists had assumed that comb jellies that lived during the Cambrian period were likely just as much of blobs as today's ctenophores, or members of the phylum Ctenophora.
 But new evidence from the fossil-rich site Chengjiang, in southwestern China, suggests otherwise.
 Here the fossil imprints of some of the comb jellies, which lived about 520 million years ago and showed the telltale cilia or hairlike structures on their bodies.
 The imprints belong to: Thaumactena ensis (A to D), Galeactena hemispherica (E to I), and Batofasciculus ramificans (J to N).

+The comb jellies, which are not true jellyfish and did not have stinging cells nor did they sport tentacles, were protected with hard, spiny skeletons.
 The little creatures may have resembled Christmas ornaments, as shown in this illustration.
 The research, which you can read more about in the full news article, was detailed on July 10, 2015, in the journal Science Advances.

 A "super-armored" worm fossil discovered in what is now southern China was rather leggy.
 Called Collinsium ciliosum, or Hairy Collins' Monster (after paleontologist Desmond Collins who discovered a fossil in this family in Canada in the 1980s), the creature would've sported 30 legs — 18 of which were tipped with claws to anchor the animal to penetrable surfaces and 12 feathery limbs would have waved back and forth in order to catch nutrients in the water.

 Collinsium ciliosum was one the world's first armored animals, the researchers said.
 It used its spiky covering to protect itself from predators some 518 million years ago during the Cambrian explosion, when an array of diverse creatures of all shapes burst onto Earth starting about 540 million years ago.
 [Read the full story on the Cambrian worm]

 Researchers found 29 fossils of Collinsium ciliosum, a wormlike animal with legs, in the early Cambrian Xiaoshiba biota of China.

 The fossil of a 505-million-year-old worm, now dubbed Hallucigenia sparsa, was discovered in the 1970s.
 At the time researchers thought its head was its tail and its legs were spines.
 Now in addition to righting its head and backside, scientists have found the bizarre creature is the ancestor of today's velvet worms, a group that includes sluglike animals with centipede-type legs.

 The odd worm Hallucigenia sparsa gets its moniker from the word "hallucination," due to the animal's bizarre body — its head looks like its tail, it sports multiple leg pairs and strange back spines.
 The 1.3-inch-long (35 millimeters) worm lived on the seafloor during the Cambrian explosion.

 Velvet worm claw

+The ancient worm had a row of spines along its back and seven or eight pairs of clawed legs.
+It was these leg claws that revealed the worm's family relationships.
 Its claws are made up of a fingernail-like material that was stacked like cups; its structure matched that found in the modified chewing claws (shown here) of modern-day velvet worms.